 What if Joy is not an emotion?

 Happiness is an emotion and I believe it fits the definition above.
-But Joy comes from something more concrete and reliable than emotion.
+But this comes from something more concrete and reliable than emotion.

 We need to redefine Biblical Joy – to understand how it applies to a Christian Marriage and why it is so important.